-Wool is not vegan, and its production entails a staggering degree of cruelty and animal suffering.
+Wool production entails a staggering degree of cruelty and animal suffering.

 Animal Cruelty in the Wool Industry

 Sheep were domesticated from Asiatic mouflons, who grow only as much hair as they need to stay warm.
-Sheep, by contrast, grow extremely thick coats, and their coats are woolly rather than hairy.
+Unlike mouflons, sheep grow extremely thick coats, and their coats are woolly rather than hairy.

 Once a year, sheep farmers clip these thick coats down to bare skin.
 Limiting shearing to once a year cuts labor costs but causes substantial suffering.
-It results in animals being exposed to extreme heat and cold while either having thick insulating coats or no protection at all.
+It results in sheep being exposed to temperature extremes while either having thick insulating coats or no protection at all.

-The wool industry also carries out a barbaric procedure—often without anesthetic—called mulesing.
+Many sheep ranchers carry out a barbaric procedure—often without anesthetic—called mulesing.
 Using a knife, workers slice off strips of the wrinkly flesh near a lamb’s hindquarters.
 The resultant scarring inhibits hair regrowth and thereby prevents parasitic flies from laying eggs.
-Most Australian sheep also have their tails cut off, again for the sake of reducing the prevalence of these parasitic flies.
+Australian sheep also have their tails cut off, again in order to reduce the prevalence of these parasitic flies.

 Additionally, Australia is the world’s #1 live export country.
 Each year, producers ship upwards of a million sheep to the Middle East for slaughter.
 While live export allows for fresher meat for consumers, the practice inflicts misery onto animals who must live aboard terribly crowded ships for weeks at a time.
 The largest boats carry 85,000 sheep!

 As a textile fiber in widespread use for thousands of years, wool appears in all sorts of items.

 - Business Suits